 Your doctor can check for OCD by asking about your symptoms and your past health.
 A physical exam may also be done.
 You may also get a mental health assessment.
 This is a check of your emotions and how you think, reason, and remember.

 Treatment for OCD includes counseling and medicines.
 Using both tends to work best.

-Counseling includes a type of therapy called exposure and response prevention (ERP).
-ERP slowly increases your contact with the thing that causes worries or false beliefs.
+Counseling includes a type of cognitive behavioral therapy called exposure and response prevention (ERP).
+ERP slowly increases your contact with the thing that causes worries or anxiety.
 With the help of a counselor, ERP can reduce your symptoms over time.

 Treatment can make your symptoms less severe.
 But you may still have some mild symptoms after you start treatment.

 Health Tools help you make wise health decisions or take action to improve your health.

 Symptoms of OCD include: